 Bryam has lived in Oak Cliff his entire life.
 A graduate of the El Centro Culinary Program, Bryam’s qualifications and knowledge base includes pastries, seafood, and whole animal butchery.
 Bryam knows how to bake and pipe elaborate cakes, spin ice-cream, prepare dishes using classic French technique, and butcher game.
 At Beatrice, Bryam executes all desserts and of all our homemade breads and rolls, including anniversary and wedding cakes for our guests.

 At Zen Sushi, Bryam trains line cooks, manages kitchen staff, creates custom desserts for special events while refining his Japanese culinary techniques and seafood preparation skills.
 Bryam is excited to participate in expanding the culinary perspectives and possibilities in his neighborhood.
 Bryam and his family live in Oak Cliff.

-We are honored to be the named a Semi-Finalist for “Best New Restaurant” in America by the James Beard Foundation, win Dallas Eater’s “Restaurant of the Year” Award, and be named as one of D Magazine’s “Best New Restaurants” in 2022.
+We are honored to be the named a Finalist for “Best New Restaurant” in America by the James Beard Foundation and win Dallas Eater’s “Restaurant of the Year” Award.
 On behalf of the entire Beatrice team, Bienvenue to all!

-Contemporary Cajun classics in a place that embodies the spirit of Louisiana hospitality
+Contemporary Cajun and Creole classics in a place that embodies the spirit of Louisiana hospitality